mabdimalik/data/suicide-attacks/read.md

 The data resulted in a visualization for this article [Nearly 4000 Killed, Wounded By Suicide Attacks in Mogadishu since 2012](https://abdimalik.com/nearly-4000-killed-wounded-by-suicide-attacks-in-mogadishu-since-2012/)

-The csv file 'suicide-attacks-mogadishu` has the following structure:
+The csv file `suicide-attacks-mogadishu` has the following structure:

 Column Name | Definition
 ----| ----------